-5. Contingent Action
+Contingent Action

-Members of the Commission shall submit to the SC their assessments of the impacts of fishing activity on marine species or any VMEs, including the proposed management measures to prevent such impact.
+5. Members of the Commission shall submit to the SC their assessments of the impacts of fishing activity on marine species or any VMEs, including the proposed management measures to prevent such impact.
 Such submissions shall include all relevant data and information in support of any such assessment.
 Procedures for such reviews including procedures for the provision of advice and recommendations from the SC to the submitting Member are attached (Annex 3).
 Members will only authorize bottom fishing activity pursuant to paragraph 4 (C).

-6. Scientific Information
+Scientific Information

-To facilitate the scientific work associated with the implementation of these measures, each Member of the Commission shall undertake:

-- A. Reporting of information for purposes of defining the footprint - In implementing paragraphs 4A and 4B, the Members of the Commission shall provide for each year, the number of vessels by gear type, size of vessels (tons), number of fishing days or days on the fishing grounds, total catch by species, and areas fished (names of seamounts) to the Secretariat.
+- 6. To facilitate the scientific work associated with the implementation of these measures, each Member of the Commission shall undertake: - A. Reporting of information for purposes of defining the footprint Members of the Commission shall provide, for each year, the number of vessels by gear type, size of vessels (tons), number of fishing days or days on the fishing grounds, total catch by species, and areas fished (names of seamounts) to the Secretariat.
 The Secretariat shall circulate the information received to the other Members consistent with the approved Regulations for Management of Scientific Data and Information.
-To support assessments of the fisheries and refinement of conservation and management measures, Members of the Commission are to provide updated information on an annual basis. - B. Collection of information - (i) Collection of scientific information from each bottom fishing vessel operating in the western part of the Convention Area. - (a) Catch and effort data - (b) Related information such as time, location, depth, temperature, etc. - (ii) As appropriate, the collection of information from research vessels operating in the western part of the Convention Area. - (a) Physical, chemical, biological, oceanographic, meteorological, etc. - (b) Ecosystem surveys. - (c) Seabed mapping (e.g. multibeam or other echosounder); seafloor images by drop camera, remotely operated underwater vehicle (ROV) and/or autonomous underwater vehicle (AUV). - (iii) Collection of observer data
+To support assessments of the fisheries and refinement of conservation and management measures, Members of the Commission are to provide updated information on an annual basis. - B. Collection of information - (i) Members shall ensure each bottom fishing vessel operating in the western part of the Convention Area collects the following scientific information.
+Members shall provide the scientific information to the Secretariat. - (a) Catch and effort data - (b) Related information such as time, location, depth, temperature, etc.

+- (ii) As appropriate, Members should encourage the collection of information from research vessels operating in the western part of the Convention Area and provide updates to the Commission to the extent possible. - (a) Physical, chemical, biological, oceanographic, meteorological, etc. - (b) Ecosystem surveys. - (c) Seabed mapping (e.g. multibeam or other echosounder); seafloor images by drop camera, remotely operated underwater vehicle (ROV) and/or autonomous underwater vehicle (AUV). - (iii) Collection of observer data